Criminal Behaviour Orders

 An order can be imposed after a conviction where:-

-– the court is satisfied, beyond reasonable doubt, that the offender has engaged in behaviour that caused, or was likely to cause, harassment, alarm or distress to any person; and
+- the court is satisfied, beyond a reasonable doubt, that the offender has engaged in behaviour that caused, or was likely to cause, harassment, alarm or distress to any person;

 The conditions of an order can be restrictive (for example preventing someone from having an open container of alcohol in public, or from going to a particular area) or they can positively require someone to do something (for example to attend alcohol counselling)

 We regularly contest applications for a CBO at court.
-This involves an analysis of the evidence put forward in support of an application, to identity where there is a legal basis to stop an order being made, or to reduce the impact it may have upon your life and relationships.
+This involves an analysis of the evidence put forward in support of an application, to identify where there is a legal basis to stop an order being made or to reduce the impact it may have upon your life and relationships.